MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 - **Credential guard is enabled** - This scenario indicates that the Credential Guard feature is enabled on a Windows system and is used to create a secure environment to store sensitive information.
 However, in certain situations, this feature might cause authentication issues.
 For more information, see [Considerations and known issues when using Credential Guard](/windows/security/identity-protection/credential-guard/considerations-known-issues).

-- **Local security subsystem errors** - When you experience local security subsystem errors, particularly those linked to LSASS becoming unresponsive, it might indicate underlying issues with authentication.
+- **Local security subsystem errors** - When you experience local security subsystem errors, particularly those that are linked to LSASS becoming unresponsive, it might indicate underlying issues that affect authentication.

   **Solution:** To resolve these errors, see [Local security subsystem errors in SQL Server](local-security-subsystem-errors.md).